NPPElement/visiobas-gateway/README.md

 ### Logging level

-- Logging level You can change the logging level in the `docker-compose.yaml` file.
+- You can change the logging level in the `docker-compose.yaml` file.
 You can choose one of the following levels: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`

 ### Objects configuration